Currently reading: Can synthetic fuel replace fossil fuel on a global scale?

 Experts have been saying for years that the fastest way to reduce CO2 from transport is to switch to a sustainable, carbon-neutral, synthetic liquid fuel that existing vehicles can run on.
 ‘Drop-in’ means that, unlike petrol heavily dosed with ethanol, there can be little, if any, downside.
 If the world’s vehicles could fill up with fuel synthesised from organic materials tomorrow, atmospheric CO2 derived from transport fuel would all but vanish overnight.

 The Volkswagen Group is one of the manufacturers that have been pursuing the development of synthetic fuels for a couple of decades.
-Porsche is among the latest to stick its head above the parapet with a racing project and now Mazda, which last year became the first car manufacturer to join the eFuel Alliance, is taking an interest.
+Porsche, which is part of the VW Group, is among the latest to stick its head above the parapet with a racing project and now Mazda, which in 2021 became the first car manufacturer to join the eFuel Alliance, is taking an interest.

 Like Porsche, it has taken to the race track to help develop and promote the use of synthetic fuel.
-In Mazda’s case, a 1.5-litre Skyactiv-D diesel engine, rather than a petrol engine, powered a race-prepared 2
+In Mazda’s case, a 1.5-litre Skyactiv-D diesel engine, rather than a petrol engine, has been powering a race-prepared 2

 It’s CO2-neutral because the plants used to produce it gorged on CO2 from the atmosphere while growing.
 However, the aim is to move entirely towards algae as the source.
 It can be grown on land unsuitable for agriculture and doesn’t compete with food production.

-A lot would be needed to replace the world’s consumption of petroleum oils, though.
-Road transport consumes around 1.3 billion gallons of petrol and diesel per day globally but, that said, the figure for vegetable oil is around 140 billion gallons.
+A lot would be needed to replace the world’s consumption of petroleum oils.
+Road transport consumes around 1.3 billion gallons of petrol and diesel per day globally but, that said, the figure for vegetable oil is around 140bn gallons.
 Put that way, the idea of producing enough guilt-free liquid fuel from algae to power existing combustion engines doesn’t seem like such a stretch.

 Back to top